 Students should consult with the UMBC Office of Undergraduate Admissions for university admissions requirements.

 The Mechanical Engineering Department requires all incoming freshman to have their own laptop computer.
 Computer-aided-design (CAD) software and Matlab will be critical tools to support your classes and projects.
 Some classes will require that you bring your laptop to work on assignments during class.
 Student versions of design and analysis applications are available for free or at highly discounted prices.
 Word processing, spreadsheet, and presentation applications will also be important.
-While the latest laptops will be sufficient for most purposes, CAD software can be particularly demanding so we recommend that you consult software manufacturers’ websites for their current computer specification recommendations: Autocad Inventor, PTC Creo.
+While the latest laptops will be sufficient for most purposes, CAD software can be particularly demanding so we recommend that you consult software manufacturers’ websites for their current computer specification recommendations: Autocad Inventor, PTC Creo, and SolidWorks.
 The Division of Information Technology website will also provide useful information about campus computing resources.

 DOIT Recommended Minimum Requirements (around $1000)

-Windows 7 (latest OS for Mac)
+Windows 7 64 bit (latest OS for Mac)

 250GB 7200rpm Hard Drive